ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

 The board measures 170x170mm in size as it follows the Mini-ITX standard with externally accessible connectors all on the 'back side' accompanied by an appropriate I/O shield.
 From left to right there's

-  * 5.5/2.1 mm centre positive DC/IN: not wide input range but 12V only (directly connected to SATA power ports?
+  * 5.5/2.1 mm centre positive DC/IN: maybe wide input range but 12V recommended (directly connected to SATA power ports?
 TBC)
   * USB-C with OTG (USB 3.0/FullSpeed) and DisplayPort, no powering through this port
   * HDMI IN
   * RJ45 / 2.5GbE provided by RTL8125BG + USB 2.0 behind 4-port Terminus Inc. USB2 hub